rsyslog/rsyslog/source/configuration/templates.rst

    source string with spaces up to the value of position.to if the source string is shorter. "on" or "off" (default) (available since rsyslog v8.13.0)
+- compressspace - compresses multiple spaces (US-ASCII SP character) inside the string to a single one.
+This compression happens at a very late stage in processing.
+Most importantly, it happens after substring extraction, so the **position.from** and **position.to** positions are **NOT** affected by this option. (available since v8.18.0).
 -  field.number - obtain this field match
 -  field.delimiter - decimal value of delimiter character for field extraction